LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 </observationEvent>
 ```

-Since HL7 V3 is not compatible with HL7 V2 and a “translation” between both formats is not trivial, HL7 V3 is primarily used for transinstitutional message exchange for which version 2 is not well suited.
+Since HL7 V3 is not compatible with HL7 V2 and a "translation" between both formats is not trivial, HL7 V3 is primarily used for transinstitutional message exchange for which version 2 is not well suited.
 Both HL7 versions can be expected to coexist for a longer time.

 #### 3.7.2.3 Health Level 7 Fast Health care Interoperability Resources (HL7 FHIR)